MISSION

 ```

-Phase A probes state (none); Phase C `open alice`; Phase D dispatches the
+Phase A probes state (none); Phase C `open alice`; Phase D probes the platform

 ```